Right-Most Position of a Last Progeny Modified Branching Random Walk: Introduction

 In this work, we consider a modified version of the classical BRW.
 The modification is done at the last generation where we add \emph{i.i.d.} displacements of a specific form.
 Since the modifications have been done only at the last generation, so we call this model \emph{last progeny modified Branching Random Walk} or abbreviate it as \emph{LPM-BRW}.
-The model is described as follows.
+The model is described in more detail in the following subsection.
+We establish several results similar to A\"{i}d\'{e}kon~\cite{Aide13} for our model and show that the limit has the desired universality.
+Further work on large deviation for the same model and centered limits for a similar but inhomogeneous displacements can be found in ~\cite{Gh2022} and ~\cite{BaGh2023} respectively.

+While we were preparing this manuscript Maillard and Mallein~\cite{MaiMal2021} considered a general framework for characterizing the limiting distribution of what they called ``branching-type structure" via a fixed point of an operator referred to as the \emph{branching convolution} introduced by Bertoin and Mallein ~\cite{BerMal2019} on the set of all point processes endowed with an appropriate topology.
+They mentions in their paper that our model is an example of their general framework (see fifth bullet point on page 2 of \cite{MaiMal2021}).
+It is worth nothing here that \cite{MaiMal2021} does not provide any general proof of convergence after appropriate centering but gives characterization of the limit given convergence.
+Our detailed analysis in this work provides a set of non-trivial and concrete cases where the result of \cite{MaiMal2021} may be applied for characterization of the limit.